kinectron/kinectron/memory-bank/progress.md

      - Improved camera positioning and controls
    - **Current Status**: Visualization quality can be improved now that data integrity issues are resolved
    - **Next Steps**: Enhance visualization techniques for better quality

+2. **Parcel Build System Caching**:
+   - **Issue**: Parcel's caching mechanism can cause issues with directly included JavaScript files
+   - **Symptoms**: Changes to files in the `js/controllers/` directory don't appear in the browser
+   - **Solution**: Added clean script to package.json and documented the issue in DEVELOPMENT.md
+   - **Current Status**: Resolved with workaround, but requires awareness during development

 ## Future Work